Pakistani rupee ends weaker; stocks up; o/n rates flat

-KARACHI, March 2 (Reuters) - Higher import payments following an increase in international oil prices drove the Pakistani rupee down to 90.98/91.04 to the dollar on Friday, close to its record low of 91.28 in January, dealers said.
+KARACHI, March 1 (Reuters) - The Pakistani rupee ended weaker at 90.95/91.00 to the dollar on Thursday, inching closer to its record low of 91.28 touched in January, because of higher import payments especially for oil, dealers said.

 The rupee touched a record low of 91.28 to the dollar in January, pressured by worries about higher payments for oil imports and the country’s overall economic health.

-Islamabad started repaying an $8 billion International Monetary Fund (IMF) loan last week with a $399 million payment.
+Islamabad started repaying an $8 billion International Monetary Fund (IMF) loan on Friday with a $399 million payment.

-The State Bank of Pakistan cautioned last month that financing the country’s projected current account deficit would be a challenge.
+The State Bank of Pakistan cautioned this month that financing the country’s projected current account deficit would be a challenge.

 The deficit is expected to widen further in the coming months because of debt repayments and a lack of external aid.